rahulpadole/Geo-Attendance-System/replit.md

 ## Recent Changes (September 25, 2025)
 - Successfully imported project from GitHub
-- Installed all dependencies (npm install)
+- Fixed 'vite: not found' error by running npm install to install all dependencies
-- Configured Vite for Replit environment with `allowedHosts: true` for proxy support
+- Verified Vite configuration is properly set up for Replit environment with allowedHosts: true
-- Fixed HMR configuration to resolve "Failed to fetch" errors in console
+- Development server successfully started on port 5000 with host 0.0.0.0
-- Set up workflow on port 5000 with proper host configuration (0.0.0.0)
+- Verified Firebase integration is configured (firebase_barebones_javascript blueprint)
-- Configured deployment settings for production using autoscale with serve
+- Configured deployment settings for production using autoscale with build and serve
-- Project is fully functional and ready for development
+- Project import completed successfully

 ## Current Status
 - ✅ Development server running on port 5000
-- ✅ Dependencies installed and configured
+- ✅ All dependencies installed and working
 - ✅ Vite configuration optimized for Replit environment
-- ✅ HMR issues resolved - no more console errors
+- ✅ Workflow configured and running successfully
-- ✅ Deployment configuration set up for production
+- ✅ Deployment configuration set up for production (autoscale with npm build + serve)
 - ✅ Project import completed successfully
-- ⚠️ Firebase authentication is configured but may need setup for full functionality
+- ⚠️ Firebase secrets need to be configured for authentication to work

 ## Firebase Setup Required
 The application uses Firebase for authentication and database.
 To complete the setup: